 - Microwave on high until the cake is cooked, about 1 minute, 45 seconds.
 Pause the microwave once halfway through and open the microwave door (to help the cake not to overflow), and then let it finish cooking.

-- Sprinkle the chocolate chips on top.
+- If desired, sprinkle additional chocolate chips on top.
 Serve warm.